Founder and Executive Director

-To contact Jacob, e-mail at:
+To contact Jacob, e-mail at

-GIS Analyst and Water Quality Monitoring Technician
+GIS Analyst and Hydrologic Tech

 Patrick Gutierrez is a native New Mexican, with a background in conservation management ecological research and habitat restoration.
 His personal affinity with rangelands has influenced his deep commitment to a career in natural resources management.
-Growing up on a cattle ranch in Trujillo, NM, he has experienced first-hand land management challenges that are impacting the southwest, including the lasting legacy of overgrazing, extended drought, and loss of grassland productivity from, erosion problems, and juniper encroachment.
+Growing up on a cattle ranch in Trujillo, NM, he has experienced first-hand land management challenges that are impacting the Southwest, including the lasting legacy of overgrazing, extended drought, and loss of grassland productivity from erosion problems and juniper encroachment.
 His interest began early in high school, where he was a member of the Future Farmers of America, and participated in Wildlife Identification, and Landscape Design competitions at the local and state levels.
 Through his academic career, he has developed an interest in various restoration methods including forest restoration, watershed management, wildlife habitat management, and using fire as a restoration tool.
 Additionally, he has sought out opportunities to increase hands-on experiences in habitat restoration through several volunteer events with community organizations such as the Albuquerque Wildlife Federation and Impact Outdoors.
 He is excited for any future opportunities to collaborate with private and public land managers to sustainably manage grasslands, forests and watersheds to contribute towards more resilient ecosystems.

 To contact Patrick, email

-To contact Elizabeth, email
+To contact Meagen, email

 Our Board of Directors